MicrosoftDocs/cpp-docs/docs/porting/upgrading-projects-from-earlier-versions-of-visual-cpp.md

 - Include files.

-- Code that no longer compiles cleanly due to compiler conformance improvements or changes in the standard.
+- Code that no longer compiles cleanly because of compiler conformance improvements or changes in the standard.

 - Code that relies on Visual Studio or Windows features that are no longer available.
 Or, header files that either aren't included in a default installation of Visual Studio, or were removed from the product.

-- Code that no longer compiles due to changes in APIs such as renamed APIs, changed function signatures, or deprecated functions.
+- Code that no longer compiles because of changes in APIs such as renamed APIs, changed function signatures, or deprecated functions.

 - Code that no longer compiles because of changes in diagnostics, such as a warning becoming an error

-- Linker errors due to libraries that were changed, especially when /NODEFAULTLIB is used.
+- Linker errors because of libraries that were changed, especially when /NODEFAULTLIB is used.

 - Runtime errors or unexpected results because of behavior changes.